Molecular gas scaling relations for local star-forming galaxies in the low-$M_*$ regime: Sample selection and methods

 Obtaining a galaxy's molecular gas mass from its integrated CO(1-0) line luminosity is not straightforward.
 Most of the molecular gas mass is contained in H$_2$, which we do not observe directly, while CO only makes up a small fraction of the total mass.
 More importantly, the abundance of CO depends on the local gas chemistry and radiation field, so that a conversion factor obtained from a local cloud in the Milky Way need not apply to another galaxy.
 The main parameter governing CO abundance is thought to be the gas-phase metallicity, with both observations and theoretical predictions pointing at a lower CO abundance in low-metallicity galaxies \citep[e.g][]{wolfireDARKMOLECULARGAS2010, maddenTracingTotalMolecular2020}.
 The ratio of CO to H$_2$ gas changes with metallicity in this picture, necessitating a metallicity dependent $\alpha_\mathrm{CO}$ conversion factor.

 The color scale in Fig.~\ref{fig:mstar_sfr} corresponds to the gas-phase metallicity of our sample in units of 12+log(O/H), which, for galaxies that were classified as star-forming or composite in the BPT diagram, was calculated from measured fluxes of the Balmer $\alpha$ and $\beta$ lines and the [NII]$\lambda 6583$ and [OIII]$\lambda 5007$ forbidden lines following \citet{curtiNewFullyEmpirical2017}.
 Galaxies classified as AGN instead have their metallicity assigned according to the prediction from the mass-metallicity-relation as defined by \citet{curtiMassMetallicityFundamental2020}, because the strong-line diagnostics presented in \citet{curtiNewFullyEmpirical2017} are only calibrated for star-forming galaxies.
 Most AGN in our sample lie above $M_*=10^{10}\,\msun$, where the mass-metallicity relation flattens, so that we do not expect our assumptions on their metallicity to add significant additional uncertainty to our molecular gas scaling relations.
-We use the resulting metallicities to determine the $\alpha_\mathrm{CO}$ value following \citet{accursoDerivingMultivariateACO2017}:
+To determine the $\alpha_\mathrm{CO}$ value we use the prescription presented in \citet{accursoDerivingMultivariateACO2017}: